QTechCommunity/QTech-OS/README.md

 ## Questions

-If you have any questions, please post them to the forums at www.jnode.org or to the IRC channel #JNode.org@irc.oftc.net
+If you have any questions, please post them to the forums at www.jnode.org or to the IRC channel #Q-OS.org@irc.oftc.net

- -- The JNode Team --
+ -- The Q-OS Team --